JoeyRubas/mit-tab-new-exports/docs/Adding-Teams,-Judges,-Rooms-and-Debaters.md

 1. Name - Name of the judge.
 2. Rank - A number from 0.0 - 99.99 that represents the relative ranking of this
 judge.
 Higher is a "better" judge.
+3. Is Dino? - "yes" indicates the judge is a Dino.
+Used for the forum post generator.
-3. Affiliated Schools - A list of schools that this judge should be unable to judge. **Use this for team scratches as well as multiple affiliations**
+4. Affiliated Schools - A list of schools that this judge should be unable to judge. **Use this for team scratches as well as multiple affiliations**

 ### Teams